Living in a Lasallian Volunteer Community

 Situated in Middle Swan approximately 30 minutes from the city of Perth, La Salle College has a rich Lasallian history.
-There are no De La Salle Brothers currently working at the school but many Brothers regularly visit from other locations in Australia and overseas.
-The College has a mix of low and high socio-economic family backgrounds and students with special needs.
-The college has an ongoing dedication to service and faith activities.
+There are no De La Salle Brothers currently working at the school, however, Brothers often visit from other locations in Australia and overseas.
+The College has a mix of low and high socio-economic family backgrounds and students with special needs and has an ongoing dedication to service and faith activities.
 There are approximately 1450 students enrolled and approximately 30 Aboriginal Boarding students, mostly from remote WA communities who otherwise wouldn't have the same Secondary School opportunities.
 Most of these students have English as a second language and are accustomed to living in small communities or towns.

 The role of a Lasallian Volunteer (LVs)

-Volunteers are involved with Aboriginal learning aspects of the school as teacher aides, and attend classes with students.
+Volunteers work alongside Aboriginal students as teacher aides and attend classes.
 LVs live close by the Boarding Hostel, supporting the Aboriginal boarding students after school with homework and on weekends attending outings, as well as playing sport or games.
 There are many opportunities for involvement in co-curricular activities, sport and youth ministry.

-Lasallian Volunteers experience a broad cross-cultural experience, outreach for disadvantaged youth, gaining skills and growing in understanding of mission and community.
+Lasallian Volunteers experience a broad cross-cultural experience including outreach for disadvantaged youth, gaining skills and growing in understanding of mission and community.

 Assist in the boarding hostel most afternoons, nights and on weekends.

-Work with Aboriginal boarders as a teacher's aide in the mainstream school environment.
+Work with Aboriginal boarders as a Teacher's Aides in the mainstream school environment.

-Weekend work with Aboriginal boarding students through movie nights, sport, outdoor activities, excursions.
+Weekend work with Aboriginal boarding students including movie nights, sport, outdoor activities and excursions.

-Assist Aboriginal students with their afternoon and weekend homework and other activities including board games, art, sport and recreation.
+Assist Aboriginal students with their afternoon and weekend homework as well as other activities at the boarding house such as; board games, art, sport and recreation.